guoyingtao/Mantis/README.md

 ## Breaking Changes in 2.x.x
 * Add CropViewConfig
   * move some properties from Config to CropViewConfig
-  * make dialConfig as a property of CropViewConfig
+  * make roationControlViewConfig as a property of CropViewConfig
 * Refactor CropToolbarConfigProtocol
   * rename some properties